Facebook ads for entrepreneurs might be the solution to your business’s marketing problem.

 - Platforms – Facebook, Messenger, Instagram, or Audience Network; also comes with several different sub-options under each category

 Now you get to decide just how much money you are willing to spend on your Facebook ads.
 The Facebook ads for entrepreneurs that work are those that have just the right budget allocated to them.

 There are two options you can choose from.
 One is the daily budget, and the other is the lifetime budget.

 You have a choice to immediately make it live or to schedule it for the future.
 If it is the latter, then you should set the start and end dates for it.
 Then there are the advanced budget options.
 Using these, you can get into some fine details on how to use your money for your ads.

-The reason is because Facebook goes through what’s called a “Learning Phase.”
-The longer it has time to analyze your ads, the smarter it gets at who to show the ad to in order to get the more results at the lowest cost.
+The reason is that Facebook goes through what’s called a “Learning Phase.”
+The longer it has time to analyze your ads, the smarter it gets at who to show the ad to in order to get more results at the lowest cost.